 ‘I want people coming in who are of age’

-Peter Marcus is with Terrapin, a marijuana company based in Boulder with six dispensaries in Colorado.
+Peter Marcus is with Terrapin, a cannabis company based in Boulder with six dispensaries in Colorado.
 He said the industry is simply responding to market desires and what consumers are asking for.

 “These products, they didn’t come out of nowhere.
 These products were in demand.
 And for responsible adults, they should be able to make the decisions for themselves on which products they want to use,” he said.

-Marcus said a low THC cap for flower and concentrates would put the vast majority of Colorado’s marijuana industry out of business.
+Marcus said a low THC cap for flower and concentrates would put the vast majority of Colorado’s cannabis industry out of business.

 “They don't understand that it is literally impossible for us currently, nor would we want to, genetically modify our plants to reach some arbitrary number that the legislature pulls out of thin air.”